Understanding RFP Meaning: A Comprehensive Guide to Request for Proposals

 How Modern Teams Are Responding to RFPs

-AI-native platforms like Arphie have changed this significantly.
+AI-native platforms like Arphie have changed the RFP response process significantly.
 Modern response teams now use AI to:

 • Automatically surface relevant previous responses from a knowledge base